vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

     terms: {
       newMarket: {
         changes: {
           // Decimal places used for the new market (uint64 as string)
           decimalPlaces: "5",

           // Decimal places for order sizes (uint64 as string)
           positionDecimalPlaces: "5",

           // New market instrument configuration
           instrument: {
             // Instrument name
-            name: "Apples Yearly (2022)",
+            name: "Oranges Daily",

             // Instrument code
-            code: "APPLES.22",
+            code: "ORANGES.24h",

             // Future
             future: {